 Applied Sociology, MA

-Our graduates are researchers, managers, instructors, policy analysts, and service providers in health care, social service and criminal justice agencies, and in corporate departments throughout the area.
+Our graduates are researchers, managers, instructors, policy analysts, and service providers in health care, social service and criminal justice agencies, and in corporate departments throughout the area and the country.
 Many have continued their advanced studies in PhD programs.

 - Complete a set of core courses that provide a foundation in the theories and methods used by applied sociologists including foundations of applied sociology; applied sociological theory; social policy analysis; social problems; complex organizations; and research methods.

 - Take specialty courses and concentrations develop substantive expertise in areas such as criminology/corrections, the sociology of law, medical sociology, psychiatric epidemiology, and alcohol, drugs and crime.